Get familiar with Kosli #

 quickstart-nginx Flow for quickstart nginx image private

-Step 3: Create a Kosli environment #
+Step 3: Create a Kosli Trail #

-Create a Kosli environment:
+Create a Kosli Environment called quickstart

 kosli create environment quickstart \